dylanon/tham-wp-theme/README.md

   - Section Image - Teacher
 - Simply paste a direct link to your desired image in the Value field (should end with .jpg, .png, or another image file type) and click Update.
 - Note: Only edit the Value field - Changing the Name field will break this functionality.

+### Picking a layout for a portfolio post
+You can choose from two layouts for portfolio posts:
+1. **Left Column Wider** - Recommended when featured image is in *landscape* orientation
+2. **Right Column Wider** - Recommended when featured image is in *portrait* orientation

+Note that *Left Column Wider* is the default - If you don't choose otherwise, *Default Template* will be used, which is identical to *Left Column Wider*.